CHM Montalivet: The centre

+Facilities include tennis, volleyball, football, basketball, archery, minigolf and pétanque, a craft village, a cultural centre with a multilingual library, an outdoor theatre that screens films, a shopping centre with 25 shops including two bakeries, a hairdresser, a wine shop, a bookshop, grocery stores, a fish market, a general merchandise shop, and restaurants.
+This is fronted by a 3 km white sand beach with two supervised swimming points.

-CHM Montalivet is family-oriented, and access is limited to those having valid FNI/INF identification.
-55% of the visitors are non-French.
-The single guest is accepted only if presented by their client.
+CHM Montalivet is family-oriented and the single guest is accepted only if presented by their client.
+Half of the visitors are non-French.

 History

 Nude bathing has been practised on the Aquitaine coast from time immemorial.
-It is noted by Marcel Kienné de Mongeot from 1920 along the entire coast.
-Before the 1939-1945 war, the locals bathed 'sans maillot', and during the war so did the occupying troops.
+It was noted by Marcel Kienné de Mongeot in 1920 along the entire coast.
+Before the World War II, the locals bathed 'sans maillot', and during the war so did the occupying troops.
 Christiane and Albert Lecocq, from Arras who had been instrumental in setting up a region framework for urban naturist clubs, conceived the idea of combining naturism and travel made possible by paid annual leave, introduced in 1936 in France.
 He concluded that the 70 hectares on the Île du Levant near Toulon was too small, and through Robert Poulain was introduced to the mayor of Vendays-Montalivet who rented him 23.8 ha of burnt forest that was zoned to become a 'Colonie de Vacances' or holiday resort.
 The deal was signed 23 July 1950.
 The legal structure was new.
 The lease was taken in the name of Albert Lecocq as if it were a suburban club, which would have to be non-profit making.
 It was to be a 'Centre de Vacances' and thus a separate legal entity that could make a profit and a commercial company SOCNAT was formed in 1954.